yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/basics/editor-panels/assets.md

 ## Introduction for the interface

 **assets** shows the contents in project assets folders in tree view, but be noticed that only the assets put under `assets` catalog in the project folder will be showed in here.
-Please read [Project structure] for project folder structure (../project-structure.md).
+Please read [Project structure](../../getting-started/project-structure.md) for project folder structure.
 Now let me introduce the elements in each interface:

 ![assets overview](assets/overview.png)